douvy/ChatGM/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.

+To do a Prisma migration, run 'npx prisma migrate dev --name [migration_name]' To regenerate the Prisma client library, run 'npx prisma generate'